 Do you want to be featured in certain media outlets?
 Which ones?
 How will you craft your event to be newsworthy for those outlets?

-Of course, with any investment, it’s wise to find ways to measure your goals.
-But some of these goals are going to be tangible (profits made), and others will be far less tangible (like impression on guests).
-Both types of goals are meaningful to have, and we’ll help you define and measure both.
+Of course, with any investment, it’s wise to find ways to measure your goals, but some of these goals are going to be tangible (profits made), and others will be far less tangible (like impression on guests).
+Both types of goals are meaningful to have and Kennedy Events will help you define and measure both.

 Examples of tangible goals:

 Examples of Intangible goals: